-Recently we launched on our website a poll for Truck Drivers.
+Recently we launched on our website a Truck Driver Poll.
 The question was regarding hours of service and how they can be improved:

 What do you most want to see from an hours of service rewrite?